Abdurrahmaan-Bica/Circuit-Simulator/README.md

 # Java Circuit Simulator

-**Java Circuit Simulator** is a simple program that calculates the total resistance of both series and parallel circuits.
+**Java Circuit Simulator** is a user-friendly program designed to facilitate the calculation of total resistance in both series and parallel circuits.

 ## Features 🚀